 The processions go from brotherhoods’ houses or their churches along the official route to the Malaga Cathedral or back to their brotherhood houses.

 The celebration of the Semana Santa happens the week before Easter.
 During the celebration, the city is amazingly decorated.
+Attending Semana Santa processions is one of the best things to do in Malaga, Spain.

 Take a day trip from Malaga and walk Caminito del Rey.